Spring-SpringBoard/SpringBoard-Core/doc/source/getting_started.rst

 Starting out
 ============

-This section introduces the layout of the Editor.
+This section introduces the layout of SpringBoard.
 First make sure you have properly :ref:`installed <installing>` SpringBoard.
 If you are using officially distributed packages, simply run the executable to start SpringBoard.
 In case you're using a game-specific version of SpringBoard, refer to its manual on how to run it.

 .. note:: Avoid running it in Multiplayer mode (even if it's just a host bot), as SpringBoard might cause extensive network usage, and not work properly.